 The Children's Safety Network (CSN), is currently running Cohort 1 of the Child Safety Learning Collaborative (CSLC) to reduce fatal and serious injuries among infants, children, and adolescents.
 CSN will launch Cohort 2 in May 2025, and applications will open in February.
-All Title V State/Jurisdiction Health Departments are eligible and encouraged to apply for this opportunity.
+All Title V state/jurisdiction Health Departments (S/J) and tribes are eligible and encouraged to apply for this opportunity.